 Look no further, we’ve got you covered.

 Most of us have a love affair with food, so the fabulous people who create the dishes in our favourite cafes and restaurants inevitably become our absolute heroes.
-From flamboyant gastronomes to humble home style cooks, these food artistes literally take us back in time, surprise us, enlighten us, inspire us and above all, make us truly happy.
+From flamboyant gastronomes to humble home style cooks, these food artistes can literally take us back in time, surprise us, inspire us and above all, make us truly happy.

 So what can we do for all of you chefs and cooks out there who provide the rest of us with such joy?
 Well perhaps we can help you buy that divine Alba white truffle or much longed for Wusthof or Shun knife set.
 How?
 By making sure your tax refund is as fat as it can be!

 Every year, many of our chefs and cooks pay far too much tax.
 Many of the work-related purchases and costs that add up through the year can be claimed on your tax return – but so many items get skipped or forgotten.